samsquire/ideas3/README.md

 Fetch data on mouseover, in the background for perceived performance.

-# 20. High latency desktop
+# 20. High latency remote desktop

 Imagine a remote computer that has high bandwidth but high latency.
 The system would be frustrating to use with typical software.
 Assuming we can edit files locally without high latency.
 An approach to make this bearable is the following:

+ * **Nested Branched Sessions** You cannot work serially with high latency because you depend on the output of the previous step.
+So instead you work on things in parallel but independently.
  * **Isolated changes**: Make changes to parts of files independent and queue them together.
-If they both work with tests independenly, merge them together automatically.
+If they both work with tests independently, merge them together.
- * **Success detectors** Write a detector of success, if some thing works the way you want it to.
+ * **Success detectors** Write a detector of success, it detects if some thing works.
 For example, if you're trying to get a Docker image built, you would have a detector for docker image being built that passes some test.
- * **Nested Branched Sessions** You cannot work serially with high latency because you depend on the output of the previous step.
-So instead you work on things in parallel but independently.
+You might want to use the output name somewhere, in a future session.
+You can use a placeholder to do so.
- * **Fuzzy success matchings** If you wrote an output match for success, it is fuzzily matched against output files.
+ * **Fuzzy success matchings** If you wrote an output match for success, it is fuzzily matched.
  * **Notifications interface** The key to productivity with a high latency system is that you're always working while the remote machine is working.
 So we have a strong notifications interface in the browser.

-# 21.
+# 21. Call site library

+Call sites should have a ceremony for calling an external system.
+I propose a general purpose library external call API:

+* **be queuable**
+* **be traceable**
+* **be retryable**
+* **be idempotent**

 # For loops flow control